ymolists/website/gitpod/docs/self-hosted/latest/required-components.md

 ## Cert Manager

 [Cert-manager](https://cert-manager.io/) must be installed in your cluster before you can install Gitpod.
 It is used to create and manage certificates needed to secure communication between the various internal Gitpod components.
+It can also be used to fetch a TLS certificate for your Gitpod instance from Let's Encrypt for example.
 See the [getting started guide](./getting-started#step-2-install-cert-manager) for details on how to install cert-manager.